TIGER-AI-Lab/VLM2Vec/README.md

 ## Model
 Our model is based on converting an existing well-trained VLM into an embedding model.
 The basic idea is to take the last token in the end of the sequence as the representation of the multimodal inputs.
+Our VLM2Vec framework is compatible with any SOTA open-source VLMs.
+By leveraging diverse training data—encompassing a variety of modality combinations, tasks, and instructions—it generates a robust universal multimodal embedding model.

 <img width="1432" alt="abs" src="figures/train_vlm.png">